 (Last update: February 2015)

-1. A short note on the empirical variables used to test the ABCT.
+1. A short note on the variables used to test the ABCT.

 Econometric studies usually understand that the key point of the ABCT is the deviation of the natural interest rate(s) from the market rate(s).
 Whether there is only one or many natural interest rates is a rather irrelevant debate.
 Two measures are commonly used.
 One is the term spread, expressed as the difference between short and long-term rates (see Keeler, 2001; Mulligan 2006; Anker, 2011; Bismans & Mougeot, 2009).
 The other is the savings-consumption ratio (Carilli & Dempster, 2008; Selleby & Helmersson, 2009).